 Forming a giant

-Red giant stars reach sizes of 100 million to 1 billion kilometers in diameter (62 million to 621 million miles), 100 to 1,000 times the size of the sun today.
-Because the energy is spread across a larger area, surface temperatures are actually cooler, reaching only 2,200 to 3,200 degrees Celsius (4,000 to 5,800 degrees Fahrenheit), a little over half as hot as the sun.
-This temperature change causes stars to shine in the redder part of the spectrum, leading to the name red giant, though they are often more orangish in appearance.
+Red giant stars bloat to 62 million to 620 million miles in diameter (100 million to 1 billion kilometers) — 100 to 1,000 times wider than our sun is today.
+Because these stars' energy is spread across such a large area, their surface temperatures are actually relatively cool, reaching only 4,000 to 5,800 degrees Fahrenheit (2,200 to 3,200 degrees Celsius), a little over half as hot as the sun.
+This temperature change causes stars to shine in the redder part of the spectrum, leading to the name "red giant," though they are often more orangish in appearance.

-In 2017, an international team of astronomers identified the surface of the red giant π Gruis in detail using the European Southern Observatory's Very Large Telescope.
-They found that the red giant's surface has just a few convective cells, or granules, that are each about 75 million miles (120 million kilometers) across.
-By comparison, the sun has about two million convective cells about 930 miles (1,500 km) across.
+In 2017, for example, an international team of astronomers examined the surface of the red giant π1 Gruis using the European Southern Observatory's Very Large Telescope.
+They found that the star, which lies about 530 light-years from Earth, has just a few convective cells, or granules, each of which is about 75 million miles (120 million km) across.
+By comparison, the sun has about two million convective cells, and each one is about 930 miles (1,500 km) across.

 The future of the sun

-In approximately 5 billion years, the sun will begin the helium-burning process, turning into a red giant star.
-When it expands, its outer layers will consume Mercury and Venus, and reach Earth.
-Scientists are still debating whether or not our planet will be engulfed, or whether it will orbit dangerously close to the dimmer star.
+In approximately five billion years, our own sun will transition to the red giant phase.
+When it expands, its outer layers will consume Mercury and Venus and also reach Earth.
+Scientists are still debating whether or not our planet will be engulfed, or whether it will orbit dangerously close to the red giant sun.
 Either way, life as we know it on Earth will cease to exist.

 "The future of the Earth is to die with the sun boiling up the oceans, but the hot rock will survive," astrophysicist Don Kurtz, of the University of Lancashire, told Reuters.

-The changing sun may provide hope to other planets, however.
-When stars morph into red giants, they change the habitable zones of their system.
-The habitable zone is the region where liquid water can exist, considered by most scientists to be the area ripe for life to evolve.
-Because a star remains a red giant for approximately a billion years, it may be possible for life to arise on bodies in the outer solar system, which will be closer to the sun.
+Our changing sun may provide hope to other planets, however.
+When a star morphs into a red giant, it changes its home system's "habitable zone," the range of orbital distance where liquid water can exist on a world's surface.
+Because a star remains a red giant for approximately a billion years, it may be possible for life to arise on distantly orbiting planets and moons, which will finally receive some warmth.

-"When a star ages and brightens, the habitable zone moves outward and you're basically giving a second wind to a planetary system," exoplanet scientist Ramses M. Ramirez, a researcher at Cornell's Carl Sagan Institute, said in a statement.
+"When a star ages and brightens, the habitable zone moves outward, and you're basically giving a second wind to a planetary system," exoplanet scientist Ramses M. Ramirez, a researcher at Cornell University's Carl Sagan Institute, said in a statement.
 "Currently objects in these outer regions are frozen in our own solar system, like Europa and Enceladus — moons orbiting Jupiter and Saturn."

-The window of opportunity will only be open briefly, however.
-When the sun and other smaller stars shrinks back down to a white dwarf, the life-giving light will dissipate.
+The window of opportunity will be open only briefly, however.
+When the sun and other smaller stars shrink back down to white dwarfs, the life-giving light will dissipate.
 And supernovae from larger stars could present other habitability issues.